Bandar Utama

+The township is a major commercial engine for the region, anchored by the 1 Utama Shopping Centre.
+Consistently ranked among the largest shopping malls in the world, the complex serves as a primary hub for retail, dining, and professional services, attracting millions of visitors annually.

 Demographics

 As of 2004, it is estimated that there are 59,040 people residing in Bandar Utama Damansara.
 The population had risen to roughly 100,000 people by 2021.
 The primary residents appear to be Chinese followed by Indian and Malay.
-However, there were nearby squatter settlements of illegal immigrants in the neighbouring Kayu Ara village which is enclosed by Bandar Utama Damansara and Damansara Utama.
+However, there were nearby squatter settlements of illegal immigrants in the neighbouring Kayu Ara village which are enclosed by Bandar Utama Damansara and Damansara Utama.
 They have now mostly been relocated to nearby low-cost flats and their squatter houses demolished to make way for legal developments.